WU-PE-CGS

 Washington University in St. Louis

 Our center will focus on multiple myeloma, cholangiocarcinoma, and colorectal cancer.
 Little is known about genetic variability in multiple myeloma, a cancer of plasma cells in the blood.
 Cholangiocarcinoma includes a group of rare, aggressive malignancies in the biliary system which presents challenges in conducting research.
+For colorectal cancer, certain populations, aged 65 and under, and with limited research data have decreased survival compared to well-studied groups, even when diagnosed at an early stage.
 The WU-PE-CGS will analyze 100 retrospective and 200 prospective samples for each of these cancer types to better understand the genomics from these populations.
 These efforts will help researchers, healthcare providers, and the community work together to better understand these diseases with the goal of improving treatment and care.

 Project Aims